 This post may contain affiliate links.
 Please read our disclosure policy.

-Looking for more delicious single serving pancake recipes?
-We’ve got you covered!
-Our collection Pancake Recipes for One includes fluffy Buttermilk Pancakes For One, naturally sweet Banana Pancakes For One, delicious, hands-off Small Batch Sheet Pan Pancakes, and even a convenient Small Batch Pancake Mix.
-With this variety, you’re sure to find the perfect single serve pancake recipe!
+Looking for more tasty single serving pancake recipes?
+Check out our Pancake Recipes for One collection!
+You’ll find fluffy Buttermilk Pancakes, naturally sweet Banana Pancakes, hands-off Small Batch Sheet Pan Pancakes, and even a Small Batch Pancake Mix.
+With so many options, you’re sure to find your perfect pancake!

-• Simple and Quick: Made with basic pantry staples and ready in under 15 minutes, this recipe is perfect for busy mornings or whenever the pancake craving strikes.
+• Simple and Fast: Using basic pantry ingredients, you’ll have pancakes ready in under 15 minutes—great for busy mornings or a quick craving.

-• Easy Cleanup: With minimal ingredients and a single serving, cleanup is a breeze!
+• Easy Cleanup: With a few simple ingredients, cleanup is quick and easy.

-• Great Base Recipe: This recipe serves as a fantastic base for exploring different pancake flavors.
+• Perfect Base Recipe: This recipe is a great starting point if you want to try out different pancake flavors.

 Ingredients